hindman/mvs/README.md

 code as a command-line argument, followed by the original paths.
 Each original path was pumped through the code snippet to generate the corresponding new path.
-Because Perl was designed to make it easy to manipulate strings with very little code, users could efficiently rename paths in a variety of ways directly on the command line.
-Even if you knew very little Perl but at least understood how to operate its compact regular-expression substitution syntax, you could become quite adept at bulk path renaming.
+Because Perl was designed to make it easy to manipulate strings with very little code, users could efficiently rename paths directly on the command line.
+Even if you hardly knew Perl but at least understood how to operate its compact regular-expression substitution syntax, you could become quite adept at bulk path renaming.

 ```bash
 $ rename 's/foo/bar/' *